ulldecorb/rotta/README.md

 ## Examples of use
 ### Code Examples
-To generate lorem ipsum use special shortcode: `put-your-code-here`

 ## Project status
+Refactor and complete unit test.
 It's worth to add a project status - especially if the project is still being developed.
 If it's our library, let's mention planned changes, direction of development or to emphasize we're done with its development.

 ## Sources
-This app is inspired by Rando Kim book „Time of Your Life” and Android app tutorial by [@eericon](https://www.eericon.github.io/post/timer-android)\n Maybe we use an old tutorial - for example, we write an application with Rails 3 tutorial.
+The official REDUX webpage: ![https://redux.js.org/] This app is inspired by Rando Kim book „Time of Your Life” and Android app tutorial by [@eericon](https://www.eericon.github.io/post/timer-android)\n Maybe we use an old tutorial - for example, we write an application with Rails 3 tutorial.
 From scratch, in accordance with Rails 5 version, using new framework mechanisms.
 Certainly, it's worth mentioning here.

 ## Other information

-Information on the author, contact, www and social media links, a type of license under which the code is made available or the information on how to contribute to a project - these are only the examples of what can be added to your project. -->
+ROTTA is the final project on Skylab bootcamp as a full stack developer.
+I can develop a while project building both frontend and backend together.
+A chance to provide the whole tecnologies learned by intensive apply and a lot of fun with team work mates.
+I'm Ausias Bertran and when I write this words I recently finish the bootcamp and enjoy the path to learn how to develop a solid project, ever learning and resolving has problems as I'll find by the way. and can't wait futures challenge on IT world.

+links Linkedin
+links github
+ -->